-The Department of Anthropology is pleased to be able to profile the accomplishments of select alumnae.
-We ask each to describe her career path and to reflect on the relationship between her work and the perspectives gained by majoring in anthropology as an undergraduate.
-We envision this page as a way for current students to see how broadly anthropology applies to a wide variety of careers.
-We invite alumnae to contact the Department's Chair, Suzanne Gottschang (email@example.com) for information on how they might participate.
+The Department of Anthropology is pleased to profile the accomplishments of alumnae.
+We invite alumnae to contact Suzanne Gottschang, the department chair, for information on how to participate.
+Please describe your career path and reflect on the relationship between your work and the perspectives gained by majoring in anthropology as an undergraduate.

 Michelle realized that anthropology afforded her an ideal opportunity to gain an important theoretical foundation for learning midwifery.
-She found that her studies were infused with tremendous energy as she delved into explorations of cross-cultural studies of birth, medical anthropology, and women's health.
-It quickly became clear to her that in choosing to pursue a career in homebirth midwifery, she was aligning herself with a non-dominant paradigm of women's health.
-Michelle’s research for a medical anthropology class on electronic fetal monitoring led her to the fascinating realization that the routine use of many birth interventions in mainstream obstetrics is actually contraindicated by mainstream studies.
-She learned that although homebirth midwifery is often considered to be rather radical, its practices are very evidence-based - supported by data from published mainstream research.
+She was energized by delving into explorations of cross-cultural studies of birth, medical anthropology and women's health.
+It quickly became clear to Michelle that in choosing a career in homebirth midwifery, she was aligning herself with a nondominant paradigm of women's health.

 Laura Taylor-Kale '00